dimarudik/bublik/README.md

 Bublik library might be used as a part of cli utility or as a part of service

-Before usage build the jar fail and put it in local maven repository
+Before usage build the jar and put it in a local maven repository

 ```shell
 cd ./bublik